Alfred Ploetz: Nazi Germany

-In 1930 he was made an honorary doctor of the University of Munich and became a supporter of the Nazi Party, which was elected to power in 1933.
+In 1930, he was made an honorary doctor of the Ludwig-Maximilians-Universität München and became a supporter of the Nazi Party, which was elected to power in 1933.
 Ploetz wrote in April that year that he believed that Hitler would bring racial hygiene from its previous marginality into the mainstream.
 In 1933, Reich Interior Minister Wilhelm Frick established an "expert advisory committee for population and racial policy", which included Ploetz, Fritz Lenz, Ernst Rüdin and Hans F.K.
 Günther.
 The expert advisory committee had the task of advising the Nazis on the implementation and enforcement of legislation regarding racial and eugenic issues.
 In 1936, Hitler appointed Ploetz to a professorship.

 In 1937, at the age of 77, he joined the Nazi Party.

 Death and legacy

 He died in 1940 at the age of 79 and is buried at his home in Herrsching on the Ammersee in Bavaria.
 After his death, Otmar Freiherr von Verschuer praised his "inner sympathy and enthusiasm [with] the National Socialist Movement".
 Ernst Rüdin, also a committed Nazi, had praised Ploetz two years earlier as a man "by his meritorious services has helped to set up our Nazi ideology".